 Around 40 leaky dams will be installed here to slow flows and provide a vital deadwood resource for wildlife.

-On the lower part of the field a series of ponds and swales (shallow, grassy channels) will slow and store water from the sports pitches.
+On the lower part of the field a series of ponds and swales (shallow, grassy channels) have been created to slow and store water from the sports pitches.
 These features along with tree, scrub and hedge planting will also support a range of wildlife including birds, insects and amphibians.